RCHG/rchg.github.io/pages/research_overview.md

 ### Projects

-The first list of projects refers to those open international initiatives in which I collaborate.
-The second block are specific project where I am or I have been working.
+The first list refers to those open international initiatives in which I collaborate.
+The second block are specific projects.

  - **AerChemMIP**: Aerosols and Chemistry Model Intercomparison Project
  - **AeroCOM Phase III**: Aerosol Comparisons between Observations and Models